By Timothy Albrite

 In place of heavy manual labour, advanced machines now take on tasks that require physical strength, making the work quicker and more precise.
 It’s not just about saving time, but about improving the accuracy and quality of service.

-In Kenya, it’s common to see mechanics working with limited tools, improvising as they go.
-Here, the shift is clear: mechanics work alongside machines.
+It’s common to see mechanics in Kenyan garages, working with limited tools, improvising as they go.
+At Autopromotec, the mechanics work alongside machines.
 Instead of spending hours on one repair, they’re able to focus on diagnosis and fine-tuning, while the machines handle the repetitive and heavy tasks.
+Kenyan garages, could benefit significantly from such innovations.
+With better tools, the same mechanics can deliver more accurate service, reduce guesswork, and serve more customers in less time.

 Ball Systems SPA showed me tools for dent repair, specifically, bendless dent repair.
 No filler, no repainting.
 The system lifts dents without damaging the original paint.
 For car owners and body shops in Kenya, this could be a game-changer.